leeyoshinari/MyPlatform/templates/course_en.md

 #### Explain
 **collector-agent**<br>
 Data Collector.
 All agents' data will be sent to collector-agent, and then collector-agent writes data to InfluxDB/redis.<br>
-It can be avoid a problem: If each agent connects to the database separately, it may cause the database connection to run out or exceed the number of connections allowed by the server. <br>
+It can be avoid a problem: If each agent connects to the database separately, it may cause the database connection to run out or exceed the number of connections allowed by the server.
 But if too many agents cause the collector-agent to not be able to write database in time, increasing the thread pool size of the collector-agent is needed; if still not, increasing the number of collector-agent cluster nodes is needed.

 **monitor-agent**<br>
 Server resource monitor.
 Execute Linux commands to collect the server's CPU, Memory, Disk, Network, TCP, and other data in real time.